mdism/CNN-News-PaperProject/README.md

 ```

 ## how this works?
-When project is starts running it will fetch the **menu items** from the site and display on the terminal.
+When the project starts running it will fetch the **menu items** from the site and display on the terminal.
 and will ask you to choose one, by entering its corresponding SrNo.
 ```